 Because of the recent history of the worldwide fossil fuel energy industry, the clean energy industry may rapidly become a strategic one.
 According to industry analysts, the current small demand for professionals is likely to grow rapidly.

 Skills learned in the certificate program courses also have applications in other industries.
 All of the required courses will be useful to individual homeowners who are interested in implementing renewable energy system components in a home or small business.
 Students may choose to take one or two of the courses as an introduction, and then consider continuing with additional courses to complete the entire certificate program.

 Fond du Lac Tribal and Community College has excellent instructional resources for both classroom and hands-on learning.
-Library resources, demonstration-size renewable energy systems, electrical lab training equipment, and knowledgeable faculty are available to students.
+Demonstration-size renewable energy systems, electrical lab training equipment, and knowledgeable faculty are available to students.

-Fond du Lac Tribal and Community College has a bank of photovoltaic panels on the roof of the main campus building, a micro turbine electric generator capable of being fueled by renewable energy gases, a small home-sized wind turbine, a photovoltaic home energy demonstration system, and numerous pieces of electronic training equipment.
+Fond du Lac Tribal and Community College has a bank of photovoltaic panels on campus, a small home-sized wind turbine, multiple photovoltaic home energy demonstration systems, and numerous pieces of electronic training equipment.

 For Further Information

 To receive more information about the Clean Energy Technician certificate program, or general information, contact: